 11 on 11

-There you have it — 11 lessons from my 11 years of being a student in the stock market.
+There you have it — 11 lessons from my 14 years as a stock market student.

 Even if you didn’t, it’s fine as I find the article a bore myself… not! 😉